-- Submit interest form, including a roster of at least 10 students who intend to join the club, to the Vice Commissioner via Presence - Attend an Organizational Resource Meeting, held monthly - Write a constitution to be reviewed by Student Engagement staff and the Vice Commissioner - Present final proposal and constitution to the Commission to be approved by a two-thirds vote of the Commission. - If approved, all documentation will be sent to a Student Life Administrator for final approval - Once complete, all new officers will be required to complete training
+- Submit interest form, including a roster of at least 5 students who intend to join the club, to the Vice Commissioner via Presence - Write a constitution to be reviewed for approval by Student Engagement staff and the Vice Commissioner.
+Constitutions must contain acknowledgement of the college's polices and non discrimination clauses. - Present final proposal and constitution to the ASOC to be approved by a two-thirds vote of ASOC. - If approved, all documentation will be sent to the Director of Student Engagement for final approval - Once complete, all new officers will be required to complete training